connorfuchs1/virtualdetect/README.md

-virtualdetect is meant to be a virtualization detection program which aims to allow the user to make their VM indistinguishable from physical hardware.
+virtualdetect is meant to be a virtualization detection / mitigation program which aims to allow the user to make their VM indistinguishable from physical hardware. providing support for x86 and arm architectures